tarof429/stuckathome/vue/VueBasicsAndCoreConcepts.md

 - Reacting to user input

+## Outputing Dynamic Content

 The example project is basics-01-starting-code.

-## Steps

 1. In the Javascript file, create an App().